frankieliu/Admin/builds/switch/nswtl.info/guide03_02_faq.md

 # Frequently Asked Questions
-- If you are a MacOS user, use these tips to avoid memory card problems.
-- Make backups of your saves as often as possible!
-- If the console freezes or shows no signs of life, turn it off by holding the (POWER) button for 30 seconds, then turn it on and forward the payload!

 This section contains answers to the most frequently asked questions.
 The section containing the most common problems and their solutions is located here - Problems and Solutions

 Feel free to search for this section.
 To do this, press Ctrl+F.